GlennHD/kube-chrony/README.md

 kubectl describe pod kube-chrony                            # See whats going on in the pod kubectl get svc -w kube-chrony                              # See whats going on with the service
 ```
+# NOTES
+- Adjust NodeSelector in values.yaml as needed.
+If you do not wish to use it, just replace with `nodeSelector: {}`